abinit/abinit/doc/developers/new_testsuite.md

 ...
 ```

-Further details about the meaning of tags, labels and their connection with the testing infrastructure
+Further details about the meaning of tags, labels and their connection with the
-will be given in the sections below.
+testing infrastructure will be given in the sections below.
+For the time being,
-For the time being, it is sufficient to say that we opted for YAML because it is a *human-readable* data serialization language
+it is sufficient to say that we opted for YAML because it is a *human-readable*
-already used in the log file to record important events such as WARNINGs, ERRORs and COMMENTs
+data serialization language already used in the log file to record important
-(this is indeed the *protocol* employed by AbiPy to monitor the status of Abinit calculations).
+events such as WARNINGs, ERRORs and COMMENTs (this is indeed the *protocol*
+employed by AbiPy to monitor the status of Abinit calculations).

-Many programming languages, including python, provide support for reading and writing YAML
+Many programming languages, including python, provide support for reading and
-hence it is relatively easy to implement post processing tools based on well-established python libraries
+writing YAML hence it is relatively easy to implement post processing tools
-for scientific computing such as NumPy, SciPy, Matplotlib and Pandas.
+based on well-established python libraries for scientific computing such as
+NumPy, SciPy, Matplotlib and Pandas.
+Last but not least, writing YAML in
-Last but not least, writing YAML in Fortran does not represent an insurmountable problem provided
+Fortran does not represent an insurmountable problem provided one keeps the
-one keeps the level of complexity of the YAML document at a *reasonable level*.
+level of complexity of the YAML document at a *reasonable level*.
+Our Fortran
-Our Fortran implementation, indeed, supports only a subset of the YAML specifications:
+implementation, indeed, supports only a subset of the YAML specifications:

 * scalars
-* arrays (@Theo: max shape?)
+* arrays of one or two dimensions
+* mapping containing scalars
 * tables in CSV format

 A more detailed discussion about the Fortran API is given in the XXX section.